cabraham/Books/designingdataintensiveapplications.md

 #### Terms

 <dl>
-  <dt>Fault</dt>
+  <dt>fault</dt>
   <dd>things that can go wrong</dd>
-  <dt>Fault-tolerant or resilient</dt>
+  <dt>fault-tolerant or resilient</dt>
   <dd>ability to anticipate and cope with faults</dd>
-  <dt>Failure</dt>
+  <dt>failure</dt>
   <dd>system as a whole stops providing the required service</dd>
 </dl>

 #### Hardware Faults
-Failure of hardware components due to wear over time.
+- Failure of hardware components due to wear over time.

-These are typically addressed through redundant hardware (e.g. RAID, dual power supplies, etc)
+- These are typically addressed through redundant hardware (e.g. RAID, dual power supplies, etc)

-With the advent of the cloud, using software fault-tolerance techniques, losing a VM or a container should be expected and anticipated.
-The impact of such failures is much lower.
+- With the advent of the cloud, using software fault-tolerance techniques, losing a VM or a container should be expected and anticipated.
+  - The impact of such failures is much lower.

 #### Software Errors
+Hardware faults are almost random and independent from each other.
+Software on the other hand is harder to anticipate and can be correlated across nodes.
+Because of this, the number of system failures are usually higher.

 Examples:
 - Software bugs that cause every instance of an application to crash
 - A runaway processes that takes away from shared resources